gmtribe/launchpad-CCA/README.md

 - For graduated auctions: sweeps no tokens (all were sold)
 - For non-graduated auctions: sweeps all `totalSupply` tokens

-**Implementation**: The sweeping functions use the `TokenCurrencyStorage` abstraction to handle fund transfers and emit appropriate events.
-Safety mechanisms prevent double-sweeping and ensure proper timing constraints.
+**Implementation**: Sweeping functions use `TokenCurrencyStorage` for transfers.
+Prevents double-sweeping.

 ### Claiming tokens